 The purchase should be restricted only to a single commodity.

-The price of the commodity is the price which is existing in the market.
+The price of the commodity is the price which exists in the market.
 The consumer will only determine the quantity to buy at the given price.

 The consumer is only a rational human being and, so, the goal of the consumer is to maximize the consumer’s surplus which only means that the surplus of this utility which he incurs over the expenditure on the good at the point of the commodity’s purchase.